 \section{Methods}

 Throughout this work, we consider systems that can be modeled by the one-dimensional wave equation

 Here $V(x,E)$ is, in general, an energy-dependent potential that describes the system under investigation.
 It is characterized by three turning points defined by $V(x, E)=E$, as shown in Fig.~\ref{fig1}.
-The energy dependence of the potential introduces non-trivial complications in the study of the inverse problem, which is the main objective of this work.
-We review the direct problem in Sec.~\ref{meth1} and then discuss our methods for the inverse problem in Sec.~\ref{meth2} and Sec.~\ref{meth3}.
-Due to different conventions in the literature, we also define $\omega^2 \equiv E$.
+The energy dependence of the potential introduces nontrivial complications in the study of the inverse problem, which is the main objective of this work.
+We review the direct problem in Sec.~\ref{meth1} and then discuss our methods for the inverse problem in Secs.~\ref{meth2} and \ref{meth3}.
+Because of different conventions in the literature, we also define $\omega^2 \equiv E$.